seancorfield/honeysql/doc/clause-reference.md

 ```

 When the expression is a basic SQL statement in any of the pairs,
-the resulting syntax of the pair is `with ident AS expr` as shown above.
+the resulting syntax of the pair is `WITH ident AS expr` as shown above.
 However, when the expression is a string, a keyword or a symbol, the resulting
-syntax of the pair is of the form `with expr AS ident` like this:
+syntax of the pair is of the form `WITH expr AS ident` like this:

 ```clojure
 user=> (sql/format '{with ((ts_upper_bound "2019-08-01 15:23:00"))